stain/s11.no/content/2021/house-rules/citation-style.md

 Notes:
 1. First line lists **all** authors with full names as listed within article.
 No [assumptions](https://www.w3.org/International/questions/qa-personal-names) made about surnames.
   For initials (e.g. middle name or unknown given name), use full punctuation: "C.J.
 Tunis".
+2. Names are listed with regular comma `,` as separator, including for last name.
+No need for `et al.`, `and` or `&`.
-2. After last author, add (year) in 4 digits, reflecting official publishing date (which may be before the issue's publication date).
+3. After last author, add (year) in 4 digits, reflecting official publishing date (which may be before the issue's publication date).
 Terminated with : and newline.
-3. Second line is title in **bold**.
+4. Second line is title in **bold**.
 Hyperlink to DOI—only if open access.
 Final period `.` is _not bold_ nor in hyperlink, followed by newline.
   If the landing page for a DOI does not show the full text, the hyperlink MAY go directly to HTML and PDF if the URI seem stable.
-4. Third line is full journal name in _italics_ with official captitalization.
+5. Third line is full journal name in _italics_ with official captitalization.
 No acronyms, e.g. _~~J Chem Bio~~_ ⟶ _Journal of Chemical Biology_
-5. Journal name is immediately followed by volume number in **bold**.
+6. Journal name is immediately followed by volume number in **bold**.
 Optional (issue) and/or :article ID.
 Terminated with newline (no period as there is no sentence).
 Do not repeat (year) or month of issue, unless this is the official identifier.
-6. Page numbers are NOT included⁠—welcome to the Internet.
+7. Page numbers are NOT included⁠—welcome to the Internet.
   ..except for publications without per-article DOI, then add: pp. 123–129 (that is [en dash](https://en.wikipedia.org/wiki/Dash#Ranges_of_values) –, not _hyphen_ - nor _em dash_ ⁠—)
-7. Last line is literal URI, ideally DOI with prefix `https://doi.org/` and any `%2f` within the DOI expanded to `/`
+8. Last line is literal URI, ideally DOI with prefix `https://doi.org/` and any `%2f` within the DOI expanded to `/`
-8. Any optional links, e.g. [[preprint](http://example.com/)] or [[poster]](http://example.org/) (see [below](#non-oa))
+9. Any optional links, e.g. [[preprint](http://example.com/)] or [[poster]](http://example.org/) (see [below](#non-oa))

 **Tip**: If you are using Markdown, use two spaces at the end of line to force a `<br />` newline.